-Online Behavior
+Classroom Behavior

 As your instructor and as a student in this class, it is our shared responsibility to develop and maintain a positive learning environment for everyone.
 Your instructor takes this responsibility very seriously and will inform members of the class if their behavior makes it difficult for him/her to carry out this task.
 As a fellow learner, you are asked to respect the learning needs of your classmates and assist your instructor achieve this critical goal.
+No laptop use during class.